himslm01/himslm01.github.io/virtualisation/migrate_esxi_to_harvester_v0.3.0.md

 - uploaded that qcow2 to Harvester
 - created a VM using the 'raw image base template'
-- for the volume I selected the image I'd just uploaded, and made is a SATA type (neither VirtIO nor SCSI worked, for me - OS could not find the boot disk)
+- on the volume tab I selected the image I'd just uploaded, and made it a SATA type (neither VirtIO nor SCSI worked, for me - OS could not find the boot disk)
-- unchecked "start virtual machine on creation", and created the VM
+- unchecked `start virtual machine on creation`, and created the VM
-- edited the YAML to change spec.template.spec.domain.resources.requests.cpu to something small enough that the VM will start
+- edited the YAML to change `spec.template.spec.domain.resources.requests.cpu` to something small enough that the VM will start
 - started the VM

 No idea on the performance yet - I'm just impressed it worked!